HarleyItalo/SimpleBankApp/README.md

 Put the backend project live following the project's readme.md SimpleBank

 ### 6
-go back to the APP folder and run:
+before run go to lib/modules/common/constants/constants.dart and set your ip address. go back to the APP folder and run:

 ```sh